jjking2/notfast/README.md

 ## About

-Notorious FAST (NotFast in short) is a generous purpose data receiver, notifier, organizer and saver designed to handle high-speed high-volume data.
+Notorious FAST (NotFast in short) is a generous purpose big data plumbing engine designed to handle high-speed and high-volume data.
-It accepts data very fast and let an application display the data quickly.
+It receives, notifies, organizes and saves data very fast and lets an application display the data quickly.

 Here is how it works:

-- A queue is setup per data source.
+- A queue is set up per data source.
-- A queue handler thread reads data from a queue and spawns a worker thread.
+- A queue handler thread reads data from the queue and spawns a worker thread.
 - A piece of data can contain high priority and lower priority items.
 - High priority items are immediately sent to display applications through UDP multicast.
 - Lower priority items are saved to a data store for pickup by app when needed.

-More contens will come soon.
+More contents will come soon.

 Thank you.